azz/haloapi.js/README.md

 Easy!

-If you don't have Node or NPM, go ahead an [install it](https://nodejs.org/en/download/).
+If you don't have Node or NPM, go ahead and [install it](https://nodejs.org/en/download/).

 Requires Node version 0.11 or later.